Bad Bunny's Super Bowl halftime show brings the party and Latin culture to U.S.'s most-watched sporting event

 Towards the end of the show, the singer climbed an electrical pole, a reference to not only the power of Puerto Rico and its people but to power supply issues the island has struggled with.
 Many of his song lyrics criticize the ineffective response by the government in Puerto Rico to crises like the hurricanes that have pummeled the island and caused island-wide blackouts in recent years.

-As he exited at the end of the show, trailed by U.S. and Puerto Rican flags, the message on a giant screen across the field read: "The only thing more powerful than hate is love."
+As he exited at the end of the show, trailed by U.S. and Puerto Rican flags and the flags of nations across the Americas, the message on a giant screen across the field read: "The only thing more powerful than hate is love."

 President Trump reacts to Super Bowl halftime show